Home

 A new visitor destination for Cardiff Bay: bringing the plan to life

-Phase 1: Construction starts on the arena and hotel in spring 2022, with completion in time for doors opening in 2025.
+Phase 1: Construction starts on the arena and hotel in 2023, with completion in time for doors opening in 2026.
 This phase also includes building a multi-storey car park to replace the lost surface parking.

 Phase 2: Businesses in the Red Dragon Centre will be relocated so works can start on a purpose-built facility to accommodate leisure, food and drink amenities.
 Plans include a new cultural centre incorporating the Wales Millennium Centre production space, potentially a National Art Gallery, and a ‘This is Wales’ fly-through visitor attraction.